-- Once a scenario has been created, you cannot change its name or its display name. - You cannot create a process (or a workflow) for a scenario file group. - You cannot clone a scenario file group. - You cannot create a scenario of a scenario file group (but you can create multiple scenarios of the source file group). - Scenario file groups cannot be processed using Scheduler tasks.
+- Once a scenario has been created, you cannot change its name or its display name. - You cannot create a plan file process for a scenario file group. - You cannot clone a scenario file group. - You cannot create a scenario of a scenario file group (but you can create multiple scenarios of the source file group). - Scenario file groups cannot be processed using Scheduler tasks.